dgroomes/calcite-playground/README.md

 See the README in [linq4j/](linq4j/).

-### `relational-algebra/`
+### `without-jdbc/`

-An example program that uses the Apache Calcite relational algebra API to query over a data set.
+An example program that directly engages the core Apache Calcite APIs.
+JDBC is not in the mix.

-See the README in [relational-algebra/](relational-algebra/).
+See the README in [without-jdbc/](without-jdbc/).

 ## Notes